MicrosoftDocs/fabric-docs/docs/data-warehouse/reports-power-bi-service.md

 ## Create reports in the Power BI Desktop

-The Data hub integration in Power BI Desktop lets you connect to the Warehouse or SQL endpoint of Lakehouse in easy steps.
+The Data hub integration in Power BI Desktop lets you connect to the Warehouse or SQL analytics endpoint of Lakehouse in easy steps.

 1. Use **Data hub** menu in the ribbon to get list of all items.
 1. Select the warehouse that you would like to connect